 Hathaway Montecito 8ft (~$1,200-1,500)

-The Montecito looks less like a pool table and more like an expensive piece of dining furniture.
+The Montecito could pass for an expensive piece of dining furniture.
 That’s intentional design.
 The driftwood finish is available in a few other colors too, and it genuinely blends into living spaces that have been decorated by someone other than a college sophomore.

 The play itself is solid.
 K-66 cushions are industry standard for this price point.
 The MDF plays consistent with other tables in this category.
 The driftwood finish scratches less noticeably than pure white or black would.
 Paired with quality pool cues for beginners and good chalk, this is a solid setup for learning.